omarreis/FlapLabel/README.md

 in substitution to old mechanical displays from Solari.
 It is still in use in that airport.

-The original components where for VCL.
-This is a port to FMX
+The original components were for VCL.
+This is port if for FMX

 ![screenshot](/Images/FlapLabelTestShot.png)